+(5) The CAA-

-- (2) Where following a notification under paragraph (1) the Secretary of State considers that one or more of the call-in criteria have been met, the Secretary of State may require the CAA to refer the proposal concerned to the Secretary of State for determination. - (3) The CAA- - (a) is not to refer a proposal under paragraph (2) until it has considered the proposal and reached a view on whether or not it would be minded to approve the change proposed (with or without modification or conditions); and - (b) is to inform the Secretary of State of its view when referring the proposal under paragraph (2). - (4) Where the Secretary of State has not requested the CAA to refer the proposal under paragraph (2), the CAA is to proceed to determine the proposal in accordance with direction 5 or 5A (as the case may be). - (5) For the purposes of this direction, the "call-in criteria" are that the proposed change - (a) is of strategic national importance, - (b) could have a significant impact (positive or negative) on the economic growth of the United Kingdom, or - (c) could both lead to a change in noise distribution resulting in a 10,000 net increase in the number of people subjected to a noise level of at least 54 dB LAeq 16hr and have an identified adverse impact on health and quality of life, or - (d) could lead to any volume of airspace classified as Class G being reclassified as Class A, C, D or E. - (6) This direction does not to [sic] apply to a proposal which is- - (a) submitted by, or on behalf of, the MoD, - (b) directly related to a planning decision which had already been determined by the Secretary of State, - (c) directly related to a planning decision made by another planning authority which involved detailed consideration of changes to flight paths in UK airspace, consequential on the proposed development, which the sponsor has taken into account when developing its proposal, or - (d) submitted to the CAA for approval before the coming into force of these Directions.
+- (a) is not to refer a proposal under paragraph (4) until it has considered the proposal and reached a view on whether or not it would be minded to approve the airspace change proposed (with or without modification or conditions), and - (b) is to inform the Secretary of State of its view when referring the proposal under paragraph (4). - (6) Where the Secretary of State has not requested the CAA to refer the proposal under paragraph (4), the CAA is to proceed to determine the proposal in accordance with direction 5. - (7) For the purposes of this direction, the "call-in criteria" are that the proposed change- - (a) is of strategic national importance, - (b) could have a significant impact (positive or negative) on the economic growth of the U K, or - (c) could both lead to a change in noise distribution resulting in a 10,000 net increase in the number of people subjected to a noise level of at least 54 dB LAeq 16hr and have an identified adverse impact on health and quality of life. - (8) For the purpose of assessing whether the requirement in paragraph 7(c) is met, the CAA shall- - (a) consider the largest such noise increase expected in the 10 years following the anticipated implementation date of the proposed airspace change, and - (b) identify whether any worsening of health and quality of life measurement is anticipated as a result of the airspace change. - (9) This direction does not apply to a proposal which is- - (a) submitted by or on behalf of the MoD, or - (b) directly related to a planning decision made by the Secretary of State or another planning authority which involved detailed consideration of changes to flight paths in UK airspace, consequential on the proposed development, which the sponsor has taken into account when developing its proposal.